-Command History Release Modification 12.4(20)T This command was introduced.
+Release Modification 12.4(20)T This command was introduced.
 12.2(33)SXJ This command was integrated into Cisco IOS Release 12.2(33)SXJ.
 Cisco IOS XE Release 3.3S This command was integrated into Cisco IOS XE Release 3.3S.
-15.1(4)M This command was integrated into Cisco IOS Release 15.1(4)M. 15.2(1)8 This command was integrated into Cisco IOS Release 15.2(1)S.
+15.1(4)M This command was integrated into Cisco IOS Release 15.1(4)M. 15.2(1)S This command was integrated into Cisco IOS Release 15.2(1)S.

-Related Commands Router# ntp clear drift Examples The following example shows how to reset the drift va alue in the persistent data file: This command is available only when the NTP service configuration mode. e is activated using any ntp command in global Usage Guidelines lines The ntp clear drift command is used to reset the local clock drift value in the persistent data file.
-The the frequency offset between the local clock hardware and the authoritative time from the Network T Protocol version 4 (NTPv4) servers.
-NTPv4 automatically computes this drift and uses it to compens permanently for local clock imperfections.
+The ntp clear driftcommand is used to reset the local clock drift value in the persistent data file.
+The drift is the frequency offset between the local clock hardware and the authoritative time from the Network Time Protocol version 4 (NTPv4) servers.
+NTPv4 automatically computes this drift and uses it to compensate permanently for local clock imperfections.